 If your camper completed grade 3 through 6 this June, likely they will be on the upper level.

-Grades 7 through 9 will be housed on the lower level.
+Grades 7 through 8 will be housed on the lower level.
+9th graders will be in Ficklebump and Grotto for summer 2024.
+Please reach out if you have questions.